Azure/reddog-aks/README.md

 * Create a `config.json` file based on the example in the repo and update values accordingly
 * Execute the `start.sh` deployment script.

+The `cleanup.sh` script will remove local log files and certs, but it does not delete the Resource Group.

 ## Architecture

 ![Architecture diagram](assets/reddog_architecture.png)